-In Junior High I was playing football, basketball, baseball, wrestling, in the band, and obviously a full time student.
-At this time my grades were slightly below average, but I was having fun with my friends so it really didn’t matter all that much to me.
-However, when I got to high school I realized that if I wanted to go to college I needed to buckle down.
-The first thing I did was quit the band (no one in the department threw up any road blocks on my way out of there).
-I made the greatest academic discovery of my life my senior year of high school, and it even helped me through my four years in college.
+In Junior High, I was playing football, basketball, baseball, and wrestling, and I was in the band and obviously a full-time student.
+At this time, my grades were slightly below average, but I was having fun with my friends, so it really didn’t matter all that much to me.
+However, when I got to high school, I realized that if I wanted to go to college, I needed to buckle down.
+The first thing I did was quit the band (no one in the department threw up any roadblocks on my way out of there).
+I made the greatest academic discovery of my life during my senior year of high school, and it even helped me through my four years in college.
 I made a time budget.
 I created a list of everything I needed to do during the week and I how much time it would take me to get it done.
 I included everything from classes and intramurals to the television shows I wanted to watch.
 I then put everything I needed to do that week on a post-it note and marked it off when it was done.
 I did this so I could get everything I needed to get done during the week and have the weekends to do whatever I wanted.
 I was able to enjoy college a lot more since I was getting good grades and having fun.
 The only way I was able to do that was because I organized my time well.